Hay Amores

-"Hay Amores" ("There Are Loves") is a song recorded by Colombian singer-songwriter Shakira for the extended play (EP) and soundtrack Love in the Time of Cholera (2008).
-The song was written by her for the Mike Newell -directed 2007 movie adaptation of Colombian writer Gabriel García Márquez's 1985 novel Love in the Time of Cholera.
-Brazilian film score composer Antonio Pinto produced the song and composed it with Shakira.
+"Hay Amores" ("There Are Loves") is a song by Colombian singer-songwriter Shakira for the extended play and soundtrack Love in the Time of Cholera (2008).
+Shakira wrote the song for the Mike Newell-directed 2007 film adaptation of 1985 novel Love in the Time of Cholera by Colombian author Gabriel García Márquez.
+The song's music was co-written by Shakira and Brazilian film score composer Antônio Pinto.
 Shakira was initially offered a role by the producers of the movie to take part as the main protagonist.
-However, she refused the offer and accepted to collaborate with the musical team due to her friendship with García Márquez.
-"Hay Amores" is a romantic and elegiac bolero song, a music genre born in the late 1800s.
-Lyrically, the song inscribes the kind of love that only grows fonder as time passes by.
-The song has won a Premios Nuestra Tierra award in the Best Movie Soundtrack category.
+However, she refused the offer, instead collaborating with the musical team due to her friendship with García Márquez.
+"Hay Amores" is a romantic and elegiac bolero song.
+Lyrically, the song describes the kind of love that only grows fonder as time passes by.
+The song won a Premios Nuestra Tierra award in the Best Movie Soundtrack category.